Xyt564/mythologyquiz-game/README.md

 ```

 > The app will detect your screen resolution and adjust the layout for optimal display.
-> On Windows, you will need to install dependencies manually and compile the project yourself (Recommendation - install pre-compiled version).
+> On Windows, you will need to install dependencies manually and compile the project yourself (Recommendation - install pre-compiled version for convenience).

 ---